-Various workshops and expert meetings facilitated by the UNFCCC Secretariat were held to enhance understanding about adaptation to climate change.
+Various workshops and expert meetings facilitated by the UNFCCC Secretariat were held to enhance knowledge about adaptation to climate change.
 There are also numerous events outside the official UNFCCC process that stimulate informal discussions and development of analytical papers aimed at advancing the understanding on adaptation.
 As these various processes move forward, an important step will be the development of a common understanding of the terms and concepts that are widely used to define the scope of work and funding expectations.

-Many key adaptation terms and concepts are defined by the IPCC in its Third Assessment Report (TAR) and earlier reports2.
-Adaptation itself is not defined in either the UNFCCC or the Kyoto Protocol.
+Adaptation itself and many related terms are not defined in either the UNFCCC or the Kyoto Protocol.
+Many key adaptation terms and concepts are defined by the IPCC in its Third Assessment Report (TAR) and earlier reports1.
 Various other scientific/policy communities use slightly different definitions or freely use terms that have meaning in a common usage, such as, for example, vulnerability, resilience, adaptability but may take on greater significance in a negotiation setting.
 In addition, UN bodies and national climate programmes have their own definitions of the same terms.
 It was observed that interpretation of some of key adaptation terms by scientific groups or policy makers can be quite different, which may lead to varied or false expectations and responses.

 There is a body of literature that has been created in the last 5-10 years that is devoted to the discussion of vulnerability and adaptation to climate change.
 As in other fields, scholars and policy makers have invented and used terms to explain their ideas and positions.
 However, the issue of adaptation is much less mature than mitigation and hence it has not been the subject for rigorous policy analysis, particularly economic analysis.
 This may change as both national and international policy options are given more serious consideration.
 If this is to occur, scholars and policy-makers may be well served to agree on the usage of some of the key terms and concepts.
 Examples of such terms are adaptation, vulnerability, impacts, and adaptive capacity.
 Some other terms, less crucial for defining the concept of adaptation, might be freely used as common words that do not require strict definitions.
-Examples could be: coping, resilience, and adaptability.
+Examples could be: coping, sensitivity, and adaptability.